Department of Geology and faculty of the Integrated Science Program at Grand Valley State University (GVSU), Allendale, Michigan U.S.A.

 Cueva Ventana, Arecibo, Puerto Rico.
 Picture by P. A. Llerandi-Román.

 Geoscience dissemination blog

-I am the coauthor and coeditor (with Daniel Laó-Dávila) of the geoscience dissemination blog: Ciencias Terrestres, Geología y Puerto Rico; here is a link to an interview about the blog, conducted by Shelley Irwin (WGVU): http://www.wgvu.org/wgvunews/audio/fplayer1.cfm?styid=15674
+I am co-author and co-editor of the geoscience dissemination blog: Ciencias Terrestres, Geología y Puerto Rico; here is a link to an interview about the blog, conducted by Shelley Irwin (WGVU): http://www.wgvu.org/wgvunews/audio/fplayer1.cfm?styid=15674

-I was hired by GVSU in 2007 after graduating from Purdue.
 Most of my teaching time is devoted to preservice science teacher courses in the Integrated Science Program (ISCI).
 I also teach Geology and Earth science courses for majors and general education students.
-Some of the most recent courses include:
+Recent courses include: